Tangzhong Sourdough Bread

 g of the levain on top of the autolysed flour.

 Dimple the starter into the dough and push your fingers through the dough like scissors.

 Then start folding the dough until you feel like the starter has been completely incorporated.
-I usually got for about 5 minutes.
+I usually go for about 5 minutes.

-We start the bulk fermentation with three sets of coil folds spaced out by 30 minutes.
+Start the bulk fermentation with three sets of coil folds every 30 minutes.

 To do a coil fold do the following:

 Loosen the dough carefully from the bowl.
 You probably only need to do that the first time.

 Put two fingers in from each side of the dough.

 Lift the dough so that the part of the dough facing away from you is loosened.